-The Lake Manitoba and Lake St. Martin Permanent Outlet Channels Project (the "Project") is proposed as a permanent flood control mitigation for Lake Manitoba and Lake St. Martin to alleviate flooding in the Lake St. Martin region of Manitoba.
+The Lake Manitoba and Lake St. Martin Permanent Outlet Channels Project (the Project) is proposed as a permanent flood control mitigation for Lake Manitoba and Lake St. Martin to alleviate flooding in the Lake St. Martin region of Manitoba.
 It will involve the construction and operation of two new diversion channels: the Lake Manitoba Outlet Channel (LMOC) will connect Lake Manitoba to Lake St. Martin and the Lake St. Martin Outlet Channel (LSMOC) will connect Lake St. Martin to Lake Winnipeg.
-Associated with these outlet channels are the development of bridges, control structures with power connections, a new realignment of PR 239, and other ancillary infrastructure.
+Associated with these outlet channels are the development of bridges, control structures with power connections, a new realignment of Provincial Road (PR) 239, and other ancillary infrastructure.

-Manitoba Infrastructure (MI) is the proponent for the proposed Project.
-After receipt of the required regulatory approvals, MI will develop, manage and operate the Project.
-This Quarry Management Plan (QMP) is one component of the overall Environmental Management Program (EMP) framework which describes the environmental management processes that will be followed during the construction and operation phases of the Project.
-The goal of the EMP is to ensure that the environmental protection measures committed to in the Environmental Impact Statement (EIS) and the requirements of the Environment Act Licence and Federal Decision Statement Conditions are undertaken in a timely and effective manner.
-This includes the verification that environmental commitments are executed, monitored, evaluated for effectiveness, and that information is reported back in a timely manner to the Project management team for adjustment if required.
+Manitoba Transportation and Infrastructure is the proponent for the proposed Project.
+After receipt of the required regulatory approvals, Manitoba Transportation and Infrastructure will develop, manage and operate the Project.
+This Quarry Management Plan (QMP) is one component of the overall Environmental Management Program (EMP) framework, which describes the environmental management processes that will be followed during the construction and operation phases of the Project.
+The intent of the EMP is to facilitate the timely and effective implementation of the environmental protection measures committed to in the Environmental Impact Statement (EIS), the requirements and conditions of the provincial licence issued under The Environment Act, the federal Decision Statement issued under The Canadian Environmental Act 2012, and other approvals received for the Project.
+This includes the verification that environmental commitments are implemented, monitored, evaluated for effectiveness, and adjustments made if/as required.
+It includes a commitment that information is reported back in a timely manner for adjustment, if required.